IFRS 16 Lease Liability

 Rate Implicit in the Lease

 Use this rate if it can be readily determined.
-This is the rate that causes the present value of lease payments plus the unguaranteed residual value to equal the fair value of the underlying asset plus initial direct costs of the lessor.
+This is effectively the internal rate of return (IRR) on the lessor's investment: the rate that causes the present value of lease payments plus the unguaranteed residual value to equal the fair value of the underlying asset plus initial direct costs of the lessor.

 In practice: This rate is rarely available to lessees because it requires knowing the asset's fair value and the lessor's initial costs.